 9. Stash shoes and sundries in a drawer unit

 Limited to a single built-in wardrobe with a clothing rail and no additional storage?
-Banish the tangled mess that results from hanging belts and storing jewellery alongside clothing with the help of a storage unit with drawers with proportions so neat you can tuck it inside the wardrobe.
+Banish the tangled mess that results from hanging belts, storing shoes and storing jewellery alongside clothing with the help of a storage unit with drawers with proportions so neat you can tuck it inside the wardrobe.

 We like the practical stackable Shoe & Wardrobe Storage Drawers from A Place for Everything.
 At just £12.50 each, they won’t break the bank, either.